pablosnt/rekono-cli/README.md

 |`services stop`|Stop all Rekono services|
 |`services restart`|Restart all Rekono services|

-> :warning: Only tested in Kali Linux.

-> :warning: Only use that to manage Rekono environment for local and personal usage.
+> :warning: Commands to manage Rekono environments should be used for local and personal usage.
 Otherwise [Docker](https://github.com/pablosnt/rekono#docker) is advised.
+Note that they are tested only in Kali Linux.

 ## Installation